 Lead With Value, Not a Quote

 Nothing turns a lead colder than, “Can I get you a quote today?”
-This lead isn’t ready, and you haven’t earned their attention yet for a quote response.
+This lead isn’t ready, and you haven’t earned their attention to request a quote.

 Instead, lead with value, like: